getodk/central-backend/docs/api.md

 # Group Accounts and Users

-Today, there are two types of accounts: `Users`, which are the administrative accounts held by staff members managing the data collection process, and `App Users`, which are restricted access keys granted per Project to data collection clients in the field.
+Today, there are two types of accounts: `Users`, which are the administrative accounts held by staff members managing the data collection process, and `App Users`, which are restricted access keys granted per Form within a Project to data collection clients in the field.
 Although both of these entities are backed by `Actor`s as we explain in the [Authentication section](/reference/authentication) above, there is not yet any way to directly create or manipulate an Actor.
 Today, you can only create, manage, and delete Users and App Users.

 Actors (and thus Users) may be granted rights via Roles.
 The `/roles` Roles API is open for all to access, which describes all defined roles on the server.
 Getting information for an individual role from that same API will reveal which verbs are associated with each role: some role might allow only `submission.create` and `submission.update`, for example.

-Right now, there are two predefined system roles: Administrator (`admin`) and Project Manager (`manager`).
+Right now, there are three predefined system roles: Administrator (`admin`), Project Manager (`manager`), and App User (`app-user`).
 Administrators are allowed to perform any action upon the server, while Project Managers are allowed to perform any action upon the projects they are assigned to manage.
+App Users are granted minimal rights: they can read Form data and create new Submissions on those Forms.

 The Roles API alone does not, however, tell you which Actors have been assigned with Roles upon which system objects.
 For that, you will need to consult the various Assignments resources.
 There are two, one under the API root (`/v1/assignments`), which manages assignments to the entire system, and another nested under each Project (`/v1/projects/…/assignments`) which manage assignments to that Project.